project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 Age is slightly more tricky as its null values are quite large.
 In this instance we will use probability frequency, which like random values preserves the distribution of the data.
-Quite often, in these cases, we can add an additional boulean column that tells us which values were generated to replace nulls.
+Quite often, in these cases, we can add an additional boolean column that tells us which values were generated to replace nulls.

 .. code:: ipython3